 Pro tip: If you want to create an asset with transparent padding in Sketch, place the slice into the group and make sure the “Export Group Contents Only” checkbox is checked on the slice.
 This way, background layers and other design elements outside of the group are ignored.

-“When exporting from Sketch or Figma, designers don’t have to configure all the required export formats and scales—any option is enough, since Sympli automatically handles scaling and exporting into different formats.”
+“When exporting from Sketch or Figma, designers don’t have to configure all the required export formats and scales—any option is enough since Sympli Handoff automatically handles scaling and exporting into different formats.”

-To open the Sympli plugin in Photoshop, go to the menu and click on Windows → Extensions → Sympli.
-To open the Sympli plugin in Sketch, go to the menu and click on Plugins → Sympli → Export to Sympli.
-Alternatively, you can access the Sympli plugin for Sketch using the keyboard shortcut, ⌘ + Y.
+To open the Sympli plugin in Photoshop, go to the menu and click on Windows → Extensions → Sympli Handoff.
+To open the Sympli plugin in Sketch, go to the menu and click on Plugins → Sympli Handoff → Export to Sympli Handoff.
+Alternatively, you can access the Sympli Handoff plugin for Sketch using the keyboard shortcut, ⌘ + Y.

-When exporting to Sympli, you can choose to select one or multiple artboards; if you don’t make a selection, all the artboards will be exported.
+When exporting to Sympli Handoff, you can choose to select one or multiple artboards; if you don’t make a selection, all the artboards will be exported.
 You also have the option to either upload to an existing project or to a new project.
 Should you choose to create a new project, you’ll see a pop-up asking you to name your project and select the appropriate platform and resolution.
-You can read more about selecting the right platform and resolution for Photoshop and Sketch under “Projects and resolutions in Sympli explained.”
+You can read more about selecting the right platform and resolution for Photoshop and Sketch in our “How to chose proper project resolution” article.

-Creating a new project in the Sympli plugins for Photoshop and Sketch
+Creating a new project in the Sympli Handoff plugins for Photoshop and Sketch

 Once the desired artboards have been uploaded, there will be a pop-up prompting designers to invite developers either through a sharing link or through email: